+During 2023 we continued to make investments in our servicing and digital platforms to expand features available for self-service and improve the user experience.
 Our deposit products include certificates of deposit, IRAs, money market accounts and savings accounts.
 We market our deposit products through multiple channels including digital and print.
 Customers can apply for, fund, and service their deposit accounts online, mobile or via phone.
 We have dedicated banking representatives within our call centers to service deposit accounts.
 Fiserv, Inc. ("Fiserv") provides the core banking platform for our online retail deposits including a customer-facing account opening and servicing platform.
+In addition, the Bank offers a PayPal-branded affinity deposit product through PayPal's mobile application and website.

 To attract new deposits and retain existing ones, we may introduce new deposit products, enhancements to our existing products, and deliver new capabilities.
-This may include the introduction of transactional accounts, overdraft protection lines of credit, bill payment and person-to-person payment features, affinity relationships, and Synchrony-branded debit cards.
+This may include the introduction of transactional capabilities, additional digital servicing options, person-to-person payment features, new affinity relationships, and Synchrony-branded debit cards.
 Our focus on deposit-taking and related branding efforts will also enable us to offer other branded direct banking products more efficiently in the future.